Credit Card Payment Allocation Explained

 How Creditors Should Split Payments

-Any credit card payment above the minimum should be applied to balances with the highest interest rate.
+Creditors must apply any credit card payment above the minimum to balances with the highest interest rate.
 The minimum payment, however, can be (and typically is) applied to the balance with the lowest interest rate, which will usually include balances with a promotional interest rate.

 Since the rule became effective, more credit cards have the same interest rate for purchases and balance transfers.
 In this case, credit card issuers can apply the payments how they choose.